 - Step 3 Prepare coating: Mix cornstarch, corn flour, old bay, salt and garlic in bowl and use whisk to thoroughly combine.

 - Step 4 To prepare calamari: Pour about 3 inches of oil into a heavy large saucepan or frying vessel of your choice.
 Heat over medium heat to 350- 365 degrees.
-Working in small batches, toss the squid into the cornstarch mixture and coat evenly.
+Working in small batches, remove the squid from the milk, shake off the excess liquid and toss the squid into the cornstarch mixture and coat evenly.
 Shake off excess coating before placing in oil.
 Once to oil is up to temperature, carefully add the squid to the oil and fry until crisp and very pale golden, about 1 minute per batch.
 Sometimes they will pop and splatter while frying so use a splatter guard to avoid a mess.
 Using tongs or a slotted spoon, remove the fried calamari from the oil and move to a paper-towel lined sheet pan to drain.
 Lightly season with sea salt.

 - Step 5 Serve with lemon wedges and Dynamite Dipping Sauce!